Reeceeboii/Batch-Compression/README.md

 # Output
 Running this script doubles the number of images in the folder.
-Each file has its name changed from its original to a new UUID value (this is due to me needing the images to be unique amongst many other potentially conflicting file names in an S3 bucket).
+Each file has its name changed from its original to a new UUID4 value (this is due to me needing the images to be unique amongst many other potentially conflicting file names in an S3 bucket).
 There is a renamed full size original, and then a renamed compressed version with `-compressed` appended to the end such that there is an easy programmatic way of working out which images are which.

 # Example